5 compelling benefits to consider

 It makes sense!
 Sometimes kids are immersed in English at school and lose proficiency in their native language.
 This is called subtractive bilingualism: learning a second language at the expense of the first language (subtracting it out!).
 But what if they could learn in English and their home language?
 They continue to improve the home language, learning to read and write it, while also learning English.
 This is called additive bilingualism: maintaining and growing the first language while adding on a second.
 This is what we want for our kids and our students!
 Current research says that children will learn and grow more in BOTH languages if they are able to learn in their native language AND their second language.

 Are you only speaking English at home?
 Your child will benefit as well!
-Children who learn another language show increased awareness of the workings of their own language (metalinguistic awareness).
+Children who learn another language show increased awareness of the workings of their own language (called metalinguistic awareness).
 Students also show an increased vocabulary in English and improved memory and concentration.
-Check out more of the many cognitive benefits for kids in my post on the benefits of being bilingual.
+Check out more of the many cognitive benefits for kids in this post on the benefits of being bilingual.

 Bilingual and biliterate